Louvivien/InstagramComputerVisionAI/readme.md

 2. pip install -r requirements.txt
 3. Rename .env.example to .env and configure your credentials
 4. Python3 app.py or Python app.py

-The 2 mp4 videos of apple should be downloaded in the InstagramComputerVisionAI\videos folder.